LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/google-dialogflow-cx.md

 Figure 1.1 Showing the configuration that needed to be filled

-The following Dialogflow CX information should be provided to LivePerson:
+The following Dialogflow CX information should be provided to LivePerson.
+The only optional parameter is the Environment Id:

 <table>
   <thead>